 Valley Group Holds Meeting to Speak out against Pipeline

-Dominion Power aims to run pipeline through Virginia and Wednesday night, people in Augusta County were talking about it.
+Dominion Power is proposing to run pipeline through Virginia and Wednesday night, people in Augusta County were talking about it.

 "The more we switch over power plants to natural gas and the more we pursue this as a fuel source that we are delaying a faster deployment of what I would call true renewable energy,” said Dan Holmes with the Piedmont Environmental Council.